 Rental items can typically only be rented for a portion of their economic lives and then may be sold for salvage value.
 Good equipment rental software for distributors should be able to easily handle decommissioning of a rental item and then selling it from inventory for salvage value.
 The same process should also be available for damaged rental items.

 Why Do You Want Rental Software Integrated with Your ERP Software?

-If your equipment rental software doesn’t measure up, contact us to demo Accolent ERP.
+If your equipment rental software for distributors doesn’t measure up, contact us to demo Accolent ERP.
 Accolent ERP is a Cloud-based ERP solution that supports both wholesale distribution and equipment rentals in one product.
-Accolent ERP is designed for small and mid-sized business.
+Accolent ERP is designed for small and mid-sized businesses.